nivaniuc/expert-waddle/README.md

 - [Support](#support)

 ## Introduction
-This is a node.js application that companies can use to track their employee's info.
+This is a MySQL database that uses Node.js to run the backend of a E-Commerce site.

 ## Install